cabforum/smime/SBR.md

     * 2 character ISO 3166-1 country code, which must match the country code used in the leading string 'NTR';
     * the register identifier, for the (member state) domestic register;
     * dot-sign ‘.’
 (U+002E); and
-    * the registration number, asssigned by the domestic register to the Legal Entity.
+    * the registration number, assigned by the domestic register to the Legal Entity.
     * A check digit SHOULD NOT be used.

     For example: